jverkoey/BinaryCodable/Docs/README.md

 By using an enum we've accomplished two things:

 1. Clearly defined the expected values for this field.
-2. Added error handling for unexpected values: if a GIF format version other than 87a or 89a are encountered, a `BinaryDecodingError.dataCorrupted` exception will be thrown.
+2. Added error handling for unexpected values: if a GIF format version other than 87a or 89a is encountered, a `BinaryDecodingError.dataCorrupted` exception will be thrown.

 Note: we can also apply this pattern to `signature` using a single-value String enum.
 Try cleaning up your implementation accordingly!